 The Drinking Water Source Protection Fund (DWSPF) is designed for the protection of drinking water sources.
-Funds are available through the DWSRF local assistance and other State programs set-aside.
-This set-aside allows states to provide loans (up to a maximum of $100,000) for certain source water assessment (SWA) implementation activities, including source water protection (SWP) land acquisition and other types of incentive-based source water quality protection measures.
+States may loans (up to a maximum of $100,000) for certain source water assessment (SWA) implementation activities, including source water protection (SWP) land acquisition and other types of incentive-based source water quality protection measures.

-States may also provide direct assistance in the form of a grant (up to $30,000 per eligible system) or technical support in the areas of SWP area delineation and assessment, wellhead protection programs, and capacity development strategy.
-Examples of activities eligible through this set-aside include the development of local SWP ordinances and implementation of public education programs to highlight the importance of wellhead protection.
+States may also provide direct assistance in the form of a grant (up to $50,000 per eligible system) or technical support in the areas of SWP area delineation and assessment, wellhead protection programs, and capacity development strategy.
+Examples of eligible activities include the development of local SWP ordinances and implementation of public education programs to highlight the importance of wellhead protection.

 Publicly- and privately-owned community and nonprofit non-community water systems are eligible to apply for DWSPF funding.
 Water systems must have a completed SWA to be eligible.
 For more information regarding source water assessments, see

 SWA & Land Use Planning

 - Low interest loans up to a maximum of $100,000

 - Grant funds up to $50,000 per water system

 - Grant and loan awards must be spent within 2 years to avoid forfeiture